azemsomer/bibliotheek/README.md

 # bibliotheek
 This repository contains one of my more elaborate projects: the management system of a fictious library (Dutch: bibliotheek).
+See library.png for a simplied architecture of this project.

 The back end of this library management system is a SQL database, while the functional logic to search and update this database is provided by python scripts.